JosephGFay/pi-ex/README.md

 #REQUIRED

-establish git remote as "pi"
+establish git remote as "pi" to recieve updates on run.

 e.g.